Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Read a file' and emphasizes token efficiency.
-It explicitly distinguishes from sibling `batch_read` for multiple files, making the purpose unmistakable.
+The description clearly states 'Read a file with token-efficient caching', specifying the verb and resource.
+It distinguishes from the sibling 'batch_read' by noting to use that for multiple files, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.